PHYSICAL SYMPTOMS AND THEIR MANAGEMENT

 Nociceptive pain is the result of direct mechanical or chemical stimulation of nociceptors and normal neural signaling to the brain.
 It tends to be localized, aching, throbbing, and cramping.
 The classic example is bone metastases.
 Visceral pain is caused by nociceptors in gastrointestinal, respiratory, and other organ systems.
 It is a deep or colicky type of pain classically associated with pancreatitis, myocardial infarction, or tumor invasion of viscera.
 Neuropathic pain arises from disordered nerve signals.
 It is described by patients as burning, electrical, or shocklike pain.
 Classic examples are poststroke pain, tumor invasion of the brachial plexus, and herpetic neuralgia.

 Pharmacologic interventions follow the World Health Organization three-step approach involving nonopioid analgesics, mild opioids, and strong opioids, with or without adjuvants (Chap.
-11).
+18).
 Nonopioid analgesics, especially nonsteroidal anti-inflammatory drugs (NSAIDs), are the initial treatments for mild pain.
 They work primarily by inhibiting peripheral prostaglandins and reducing inflammation but also may have central nervous system (CNS) effects.
 They have a ceiling effect.
-Ibuprofen, up to 1600 mg/d qid, has a minimal risk of causing bleeding and renal impairment and is a good initial choice.
+Ibuprofen, up to a total dose of 1600 mg/d given in four doses of 400 mg each, has a minimal risk of causing bleeding and renal impairment and is a good initial choice.
 In patients with a history of severe gastrointestinal (GI) or other bleeding, it should be avoided.
 In patients with a history of mild gastritis or gastroesophageal reflux disease (GERD), acid-lowering therapy such as a proton pump inhibitor should be used.
-Acetaminophen is an alternative in patients with a history of GI bleeding and can be used safely at up to 4 g/d qid.
+Acetaminophen is an alternative in patients with a history of GI bleeding and can be used safely at up to 4 g/d given in four doses of 1 g each.
 In patients with liver dysfunction due to metastases or other causes and in patients with heavy alcohol use, doses should be reduced.

 It is inappropriate to start with extended-release preparations.
 Instead, an initial focus on using short-acting preparations to determine how much is required in the first 24–48 h will allow clinicians to determine opioid needs.
 Once pain relief is obtained with short-acting preparations, one should switch to extended-release preparations.
 Even with a stable extended-release preparation regimen, the patient may have incident pain, such as during movement or dressing changes.
 Short-acting preparations should be taken before such predictable episodes.
 Although less common, patients may have “end-of-dose failure” with long-acting opioids, meaning that they develop pain after 8 h in the case of an every-12-h medication.
 In these cases, a trial of giving an every-12-h medication every 8 h is appropriate.